 - Do not use your phone during your interview.
 Even if you are completely used to entering information or taking notes via your phone or tablet, just this once use paper.
 It's disrespectful to be on a device during an interview, because it’s impossible to know if you're paying attention or doing other things.

 - Write any questions down you may have for the interviewer, and take notes during the interview, all on the same notepad.

 - Finally, to keep everything organized, I highly suggest investing in a portfolio to bring to interviews (you can find plenty of options on Amazon or at office supply stores).

-Another thing that is soooo important that people forget about is sending a thank you card after an interview.
+Another thing that is so important that people forget about is sending a thank-you card after an interview.
 Once the interview has concluded, write (and send) a note that day to the interviewer thanking them for their time and insight about the job.
-You can also send an email thank you that day or the next.
-(Here’s some good paper-vs.-email thank you note advice.)
+You can also send a thank-you email that day or the next.
+(Here’s some good paper vs. email thank-you note advice.)
 This goes for phone conversations as well.
-Written thank you cards are not as popular anymore, so yours will definitely stand out, and it will help the employer remember who you are.
+Written thank-you cards are not as popular anymore, so yours will definitely stand out, and it will help the employer remember who you are.

 6. Be on time